 Supplies for Applying Gesso

 I have also used Golden, which worked as well but is a bit more pricey.
 I do not like Liquitex, it leaves the canvas rough and does not create a good artist experience for smooth strokes.
+Though you can sand it down to smooth it out I don’t want to do this extra step.

-The brushes I like to use are the Loew Cornell white nylon set that comes in 3 sizes.
 I use these brushes a lot in many ways.
 I use them to paint backgrounds, furniture and to gesso.

 How to add gesso